TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          :ref:`->round <round>` /stdWrap

    Description
-         (Since TYPO3 4.6) Round the value with the selected method to the given number of decimals.
+         Round the value with the selected method to the given number of decimals.

 .. _stdwrap-numberformat: